Single pair of Weyl nodes in the spin-canted structure of EuCd$_2$As$_2$: Introduction

-As the moment tilts out of the \textit{ab}-plane, we find that this flat band quickly drops away and begins to resemble the [001] band structure.
-For even a minor 10\degrees\ canting (Fig.~\ref{fig:four}(d)) the dispersion in the immediate vicinity of the WP closely resembles the [001] structure.
-As the moment is further canted, we find this trend continues.
-Looking at the position of the WP relative to the Fermi level, we find that the [210] structure is closest at $\sim$ 0.03 eV above the Fermi level.
-As the canting is increased to 10\degrees\ the WP moves up in energy to $\sim$ 0.04 eV with further increases moving the WP to higher energies until it resides at $\sim$0.06 eV in the [001] structure.
+As the moment cants out of the \textit{ab}-plane, we find that this flat band quickly becomes more dispersive and the band structure more conducive to Weyl physics.
+For a minor 10\degrees\ canting (Fig.~\ref{fig:three}(d)) the dispersion in the immediate vicinity of the WP already closely resembles the [001] structure.
+Furthermore, an extensive search of the Brillouin zone revealed that once canted only a single pair of WPs is realized (see SM) \cite{SM}.
+Looking at the position of the WP relative to $E_F$, we find that the [210] structure is closest at $\sim$ 0.03 eV above the $E_F$.
+As the canting is increased the WP moves up in energy but always resides lower than the $\sim$0.06 eV of the [001] structure.
+Together these results indicate that \ECA\ should be a near ideal WSM even under ambient field conditions with a single pair of WPs close to the $E_F$.

 The results of canting on the electronic structure are compelling.
 Though the [001] state has been thought the preferred structure for realizing Weyl physics in \ECA\ our results suggest otherwise.
-As shown, one likely does not need to stabilize the fully \textit{c}-polarized state to realize a single set of WP - this appears to be achieved with an in-plane [210] type order.
-Furthermore, while the band structure for the purely in-plane order is less than ideal, our neutron data suggest that the moment is canted by $5-35$\degrees .
-This canting creates a situation similar to the [001] band structure while also moving the WP closer to the Fermi level.
-This seemingly indicates that the ideal configuration is closer to the realized zero-field ground state magnetic structure without any need for significant tuning.
+As shown, one does not need to stabilize the fully \textit{\textbf{c}}-polarized state to realize a single set of WPs - this is achieved in the canted [210] structure which creates a situation similar to the [001] band structure while also moving the WP closer to the $E_F$.
+This indicates that the ideal configuration is close to the realized zero-field ground state magnetic structure without any need for external tuning.

+Such topological features in the band structure should give rise to strong signatures in transport properties with a set of WPs causing a chiral anomaly and therefore a large longitudinal negative magnetoresistance (nMR) and a large intrinsic anomalous Hall Effect (AHE) \cite{Son2013,Burkov2014,Burkov2014c,Dos2016,Gorbar2018,Liang2018}.
+To check for evidence of such effects, as well as further corroborate our model's out-of-plane canting we performed angle dependent transport measurements on a single crystal of \ECA (fig.~\ref{fig:four})).
+By altering the angle ($\theta$) between the applied $\textbf{H}$ and $\textbf{E}$ fields we could discriminate between different origins to the observed effects.